lharries/harries.co/content/blog/ea-hackathon-gpt-automator-and-langchain/index.md

 end tell
 ```

-We didn’t go into this hackathon with a particular EA focus — instead just wanting to trying out LangChain — but ended up spurring some interesting discussions around prompt engineering, alignment, and having your computer wipe your computer by accident.
+We didn’t go into this hackathon with a particular EA focus — instead just wanting to trying out LangChain — but ended up spurring some interesting discussions around tool engineering, alignment, and having your computer wipe your computer by accident.